ian-mcwilliams/generate_cmc_records/README.md

 ## Add run specification in run_spec.rb

-The ruby hash (for a single run) or array (for a set of single runs) must be returned from the run_spec method in the RunSpec module, beyond this it can be coded in any way preferred
+The ruby hashes (each for a single run) must sit within an array (for a set of single runs) which must be returned from the run_spec method in the RunSpec module, beyond this it can be coded in any way preferred

-### Run hash format
+### Individual run hash format

 For an unlinked claim alone, just specify false for link_defendant: